gogs/gogs/README.md

 ## System Requirements

 - A cheap Raspberry Pi is powerful enough for basic functionality.
-- At least 2 CPU cores and 1GB RAM would be the baseline for teamwork.
+- 2 CPU cores and 1GB RAM would be the baseline for teamwork.

 ## Browser Support